 Subway Franchise Cost | FranchiseCoach

 Thinking about owning a franchise and wondering if the Subway franchise cost is a smart investment?
-With over 40,000 locations worldwide, Subway is one of the most recognizable names in the fast-food industry, offering franchisees the chance to tap into a well-established and profitable brand.
+Subway is known as one of the largest franchises in the fast-food industry, with over 36,000 stores around the world.

 Inside the Subway Franchise: A Small Idea That Became a Global Success

 Subway’s journey began in 1965 when 17-year-old Fred DeLuca needed money for college.
-His family friend, Dr. Peter Buck, suggested opening a submarine sandwich shop and invested $1,000 to get it started.
-Their first store, Pete’s Super Submarines, opened in Bridgeport, Connecticut, serving fresh, customizable sandwiches.
+His friend, Dr. Peter Buck, suggested opening a sub sandwich shop and invested 1,000 dollars to get it started.
+Their first store, Pete’s Super Submarines, opened in Connecticut, serving fresh, customizable sandwiches.

-Customers loved it, and by 1974, with 16 locations, they turned to franchising to expand.
-That decision transformed Subway into one of the largest fast-food chains in the world, with a proven business model and over 36,592 locations in 100+ countries today.
+Customers loved the model, and by 1974, they turned to franchising to expand.
+That decision transformed the company into a powerhouse with more locations than most franchises in the industry, with a proven business model and over 35,000 locations in 100+ countries today.

-With local Development Agents providing ongoing support, you’re never on your own.
-If you’re looking for a fast-food franchise with a strong reputation and built-in customer base, Subway is a top choice.
+With local Development Agents providing guidance, you’re never on your own.
+If you want a restaurant with a built-in customer base, a Subway store is a top point of entry.

 Subway Franchise Cost